GrinonBarrett/Taksidos/Core Rules/7=Advancement/Knacks.md

 Your unarmed attacks gain a bonus equal to either your [Body] or [Rflx] bonus for the purpose of determining a critical hit.
 This does not apply against foes in Plate Armor.

 **Traditional Fighting**, 1 item
 You gain a +1 bonus to melee attacks for the purpose of inflicting critical hits.
+If your attack roll result is a 20, this is a +2 instead.

 **Vigilance**, 1 item
 When rolling for initiative, roll an additional d6 and add it to your result.
 Additionally, so long as another chit has yet to be claimed, another creature cannot assign you a chit normally unless you allow it.